 Bien sûr you’ll want to head home armed with unique gifts for your loved ones (or yourself).
 Although the Christmas-themed display windows of Les Grands Magasins are a site to behold, we recommend forgoing the department stores (and their international brands) in favor of independent boutiques.
 We love shopping around Pigalle and the Marais, where you’ll find dozens of small shops and their carefully selected inventories.

 From the bûche de Noël (yule log) to oysters, Christmas in Paris brings no shortage of decadent treats.
-To that end, our chefs and food experts have conceived of a Paris Christmas Market Tour.
-Visit with some of the city’s best sweet and savory vendors, learning about specific Christmas food traditions and ogling creatively-designed holiday chocolates and pastries (OK fine, we taste them too).
+To that end, our chefs and food experts have conceived of a Paris Christmas Food Tour.
+Visit with some of the city’s best sweet and savory vendors, learn about specific Christmas food traditions and ogle creatively-designed holiday chocolates and pastries (OK fine, we taste them too).
 Who could resist wandering one of the Left Bank’s traditional Christmas markets, a nod to France of yore?

 In one of Paris’s most iconic squares (Hôtel de Ville), you might just find a vintage merry-go-round, temporarily installed in honor of the season.
 Step further back in time with a visit to the Musée des Arts Forains, a quirky museum with a collection of antique carnival and funfair relics.
 Their Festival du Merveilleux runs from December 26th, 2019 to January 5th, 2020 with special holiday shows.
 Normally open only by special reservation, the museum has open doors during the festival.

 Another iconic Parisian Christmas activity?
 Check out Le Grand Palais de Glaces, the largest ice rink in the world.